avivmag/Cyber-Security-Simulation/README.md

 ### Installing

 1. open terminal and navigate to the program directory
-2. Do this step only if simulation rebuilt is needed: the type `make` and press enter.
+2. Do this step only if simulation rebuilt is needed: type `make` and press enter.
 3. type `./bin/cyber` and press enter.
 4. enjoy :D.